sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-15_yakshini-and-rikshakarni-the-journey-continues.md

 +++
-title = "yakShiNi and R^ikShakarNi … the journeyxa0continues"
+title = "yakShiNi and R^ikShakarNi … the journey continues"

 +++
 Having been trapped with the ghoraprakR^iti we sought to escape on that